Neonatal Touch & Massage Certification®

 - Complete and submit the application, including a copy of your current license, and the validation form verifying 1000 hours worked in the NICU or SCN.

-- Once accepted, you will register and receive an NTMC login and instructions on how to proceed to Phase II.
+- Once accepted, you will register and receive an NTMC login, along with instructions on how to pay the fees for NTMC and proceed to Phase II.

 Phase II Neonatal On-Line Education